Centennial Rose Garden

 Image courtesy of the State Library of NSW - Rose Garden, Centennial Park 1914

 Concurrently, the State of Washington was planning for the upcoming Centennial Celebration to be staged during 1989.
 Part of the planning involved offering grants to community organizations through the various counties to undertake projects as part of this celebration.
 Taking advantage of this opportunity, the ORS applied for such a grant to move the garden to the Schmidt House site as a centennial project.
-It was accepted by “Thurston County Centennial ‘89” with the condition that garden contain a collection of Heritage roses – rose varieties that would have been popular in the Olympia-Tumwater area at the time of statehood 100 years ago.
+It was accepted by “Thurston County Centennial ‘89” with the condition that the garden contain a collection of Heritage roses – rose varieties that would have been popular in the Olympia-Tumwater area at the time of statehood 100 years ago.

 Today, the Centennial Rose Garden remains as one of the very few Washington Centennial Celebration projects still in existence.

-Centennial Rose Garden Hours
+Finding the Centennial Rose Garden

 Enjoy your visit!